Templates

 <!-- END SEO -->

-This snippet uses Liquid to add meta tags at the Site level.
-It also adds specific meta tags when the user navigates to a Widget or Content Page.
+This snippet uses Liquid to add site-level meta tags.
+It also adds specific meta tags when the user navigates to a widget or content page.

-If you require it, you can customize this snippet, defining what meta tags you want to appear for specific URLs or types.
+You can customize this snippet and define what meta tags you want for specific URLs or types.

 # Examples of SEO

-For example, if you want to use specific meta tags when a user visits an Entry, you can use:
+Use this code to use specific meta tags when a user visits a post:

 ...